eerimoq/pbtools/README.rst

 Known limitations:

-- Oneof and imports are not yet supported.
+- Oneof, imports and recursive messages are not yet supported.

-- Recursive types are not yet supported.

 - Options, services (gRPC) and maps are ignored.